New report makes the case for Adirondack highways winter snow and ice removal reforms

 The Task Force also stated that funding is important, stating “In order to implement the recommendations included in this report, additional funding from federal, state, or local governments will be necessary.”

 The report will help to spotlight the issue of road salt pollution, but now we need to move ahead with implementation.
-Protect the Adirondacks will advocate for the reports recommendations and work to see that an Adirondack Park Road Salt Reduction Commission gets set up or that new state legislation is passed to phase out the use of salt on roads.
+Protect the Adirondacks will advocate for the reports recommendations and work to see that an Adirondack Park Road Salt Reduction Commission gets set up or that new state legislation is passed to phase out or regulate the use of salt on roads.